 National Planning Policy Framework (NPPF): The National Planning Policy Framework (revised February 2019) sets out the Government's planning policies for England and how these are expected to be applied.
-Council's must take account of the NPPF when preparing their Local Plans.
+Local planning authorities must take account of the NPPF when preparing their Local Plans and determining planning applications.